gzaifa/neo4j-yelp/gds_yelp.md

 |0.000000001     |39374          |4          |174             |0.6550125845628862|

 The same result was gotten from multiple runs.
 With a concurrency of 1, the processing time is increased by 2-3 times, but we get stable results.
-Modularity is maxed out at 0.6550125845628862 with 174 communities formed and tolerance level starting at 0.00001.
+Modularity is maxed out at 0.6550125845628862 with 174 communities formed starting from tolerance level at 0.00001.

 Using concurreny: 1 and tolerance: 0.00001, the top communities were:
 <pre>MATCH (u:User)